aptonic/dropzone4-actions/README.md

 **Examples**

-The following would result in the URL http://aptonic.com being placed on the pasteboard.
+The following would result in the URL http://aptonic.com being placed on the pasteboard:

 ```ruby
 $dz.url("http://aptonic.com")